ScandEval/ScandEval/docs/tasks/summarization.md

 `microsoft/mdeberta-v3-base` encoder model for all languages, as it is the best performing encoder model consistently across all languages in the framework.

+We also report the [ROUGE-L](https://www.aclweb.org/anthology/W04-1013/) score, which measures the longest sequence of words that the generated summary and the reference summary have in common.
+This is a more traditional metric for summarization, which is why we report it as well, but it correlates less well with human judgments than BERTScore.

 ## 🛠️ How to run